arthur-jacquin/edit/philosophy.md

 the information.
 The learning curve is therefore pretty gentle, unless you want to dig into it faster than needed.

-Today edit is considered mostly feature stable.
-The features that might be added in the  future are discussed in `future.md`.

 ## User experience design choices